-Temporary Medical Condition
+Temporary Injuries/Medical Condition

 Temporary medical conditions (TMCI) such as injuries, surgeries, or acute illnesses may not qualify as permanent disabling conditions.
 Disability Services provides assistance to students and guidance on working with a temporary medical condition while attending UCCS.
 UCCS faculty know these situations often impact students' ability to attend classes and complete work effectively.
 Below are strategies and resources for finding needed support during a difficult time.